rileydevdzn/sass-tech-doc/README.md

 ### Continued development

-I'm quite comfortable with the SASS syntax, and my goal now is to improve my skills and write more efficiently.
+As I'm starting to get more comfortable with the SASS syntax, and my goal now is to improve my use of mixins while keeping CSS specificity low in my nesting.

 ### Useful resources